Guidance for Employers

 The right to be accompanied does extend to the final meeting in a redundancy consultation process as one outcome of that meeting could be dismissal.

-Just to be very clear, there are a number of common requests that employers receive regarding this right that you do not need to allow:
+Just to be very clear, there are a number of common requests that employers receive regarding this right.
+In most cases:

 - Employees are not able to bring a friend, relative or solicitor to any meeting.

 - Employees do not have the right to be accompanied at a meeting that is outside of the formal disciplinary or grievance process.
-If you want to speak to someone about performance but you aren’t considering taking action that is set out in your disciplinary process (first written warning etc.) then the right does not apply.
+For example, if you want to speak to someone about performance but you aren’t considering taking action that is set out in your disciplinary process (first written warning etc.) then the right does not apply.

-- You don’t have to wait forever for the companion to be available but you do need to be seen to be reasonable.
+- You don’t have to wait forever for the companion to be available (although you do need to be reasonable).

 Quite often if an employee has under two years’ service, depending on what the employment contract states, they can be dismissed without following the full disciplinary process.
 Whilst this is not best practice, sometimes this is the best way forward for the business and the legal framework allows for it, as employees with under two years’ service cannot claim unfair dismissal.

 So if an employer does not need to follow the full disciplinary/dismissal procedure when it comes to giving warnings or dismissing someone with under two years’ service – what happens with the employee’s right to be accompanied?

 It is important to remember that the right to be accompanied is triggered when there is a disciplinary hearing and is a right that exists regardless of an employee’s length of service.
 A dismissal meeting for someone with under two years’ service seems to fall within the scope of a disciplinary hearing and therefore the right to be accompanied would apply.